magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 The exact Noise protocol in use is `"Noise_NNpsk0_25519_ChaChaPoly_BLAKE2s"`.

-The HKDF used is the RFC5869 HMAC construction, with: shared-key-material consisting of the PAKE key;
+The HKDF used to derive the "Dilation key" is the RFC5869 HMAC construction, with: shared-key-material consisting of the PAKE key;
 a tag of the ASCII bytes `"dilation-v1"`;
 no salt;